amfred/disneycruiseplanning/README.md

    - The Star Wars Day at Sea includes a special dinner menu.
 It also includes a dance party in the evening, with fireworks.
    - There are Star Wars-related activities on other days, such as the Star Wars movies in the theaters, but not as many as some people expect.
 - Pirate Night is a feature of Caribbean cruises.
 Pirate costumes are encouraged, but not required.
 It includes a pirate-themed dinner with a rowdy pirate "invasion".
 On our cruise that included Pirate Night but not the Star Wars Day at Sea, Pirate Night also included an evening show on deck with fireworks.
 When we had both Pirate Night and the Star Wars deck party, the fireworks were only at the Star Wars deck party.
 You can check with guest services when you get onboard.
-- The Frozen Deck Party is a feature of European cruises, and it replaces the Pirate Night.
+- The Frozen Deck Party is a feature of European cruises, replacing the Pirate Night.
 It includes fake snow instead of fireworks.
-- Save the last night of the cruise for packing up.
+- Reserve the last night of the cruise for packing up.
 You'll need to repack a smaller bag for overnight, and your main bags will be taken away at dinner time, not to be seen again until after you disembark.
 It's a busy night.
 - If you eliminate the nights with special events, you will know which nights are best for Palo or Remy reservations.
-We love both.

 Step 6: Book your port adventures.
 ----------------------------------